 Split the Business

-In some situations, it’s possible to divide a company, essentially breaking it into two pieces.
-For example, if you and your spouse run a financial consulting service and each has a distinct set of clients, it may be possible to break apart the business in the divorce.
+In some situations, dividing a company is possible, essentially breaking it into two pieces.
+For example, if you and your spouse run a financial consulting service and each has a distinct set of clients, you may be able to split the business in the divorce.

 Business as Usual